bsn2810/fifa-world-cup-2026-predictor/README.md

 This allows team strengths to evolve dynamically throughout the tournament.

+### Scoreline Generation

+Match outcomes are predicted using Logistic Regression, while scorelines are generated using Poisson distributions.

+Expected goals (λ) are estimated using the historical average goals in the dataset and adjusted using the Elo difference between the two teams:

+- λ_home = Avg Home Goals + (Elo Difference / 2000)
+- λ_away = Avg Away Goals - (Elo Difference / 2000)

+The scaling factor of **2000** was chosen empirically to keep expected goals within realistic football scoring ranges while still allowing stronger teams to receive a meaningful advantage.

+Goals are then sampled from independent Poisson distributions.
+Scorelines are repeatedly generated until they match the predicted outcome (Home Win, Draw, or Away Win).

+This approach produces realistic football scorelines while remaining consistent with the probabilities predicted by the machine learning model.

 ### Knockout Matches

 Since knockout matches cannot end in draws, the model's predicted draw probability is removed and the remaining win probabilities are renormalized.